-A shareholder is entitled to exercise rights as holder of the shares, including participating in a general meeting, if the shareholding is registered in the register of shareholders or has been reported to the company and documented without this being prevented by any provisions in the articles of association on consent, pre-emption rights in respect of change of ownership or failure to register the shareholding in the share register no later than the relevant record date, cf. Asal. § 4-2 (1), cf. § 5-2.
-If the company has made provision for a record date requirement in its articles of association pursuant to Asal. § 4-2 (3), this will stipulate a deadline for notifying and exercising ownership of the shares.
-Asal. § 5-2 also gives shareholders the right to participate through a proxy or adviser.
-Written and dated powers of attorney can be delivered by electronic means of communication if a satisfactory method is used to authenticate the sender.
+A shareholder is entitled to exercise rights as holder of the shares, including participating in a general meeting, if the shareholding is registered in the register of shareholders or has been reported to the company and documented without this being prevented by any provisions in the articles of association on consent, pre-emption rights in respect of change of ownership or failure to register the shareholding in the share register no later than the relevant record date, cf. Asal. § 4-2. cf. § 5-2.
+If the company has made provision for a record date requirement in its articles of association pursuant to Asal. § 4-2, this will stipulate a deadline for notifying and exercising ownership of the shares.
+Asal. § 5-2 also gives shareholders the right to participate through a proxy and to be accompanied by an adviser.
+Powers of attorney must be in writing, signed and dated, and they can be delivered by electronic means of communication, cf. Asal. § 1-6.
 The notice convening a general meeting of a stock exchange listed company must normally be sent no later than 21 days before the meeting is to be held, unless the articles of association stipulate a longer deadline or the company is entitled to set a shorter deadline, cf. Asal. § 5-11 (b).
 A meeting called to consider measures adopted by way of the articles of association in respect of a takeover bid is subject to different deadlines for calling the meeting, cf. Vphl. § 6-17.
 The articles of association may stipulate that shareholders wishing to attend a general meeting must give the company prior notice thereof subject to a deadline that may not be set earlier than five days prior to the meeting, cf. Asal. § 5-3.

-The requirements for the content of the notice calling a meeting are set out in Asal. § 5-10, § 5-11b, the Regulation of 6 July 2009 No. 983 (General Meeting Regulations) § 2 and Vphl. § 5-9, second and third paragraphs (the latter also applying to foreign companies for which Norway is the home state).
+The requirements for the content of the notice calling a meeting are set out in Asal. § 5-10, § 5-11b, the Regulation of 6 July 2009 No. 983 (General Meeting Regulations) § 2 and Vphl. § 5-9 (the latter also applying to foreign companies for which Norway is the home state).
 The company must have certain information available on its website starting no later than the 21st day before the general meeting is to be held, cf. General Meeting Regulations § 3.